Updated on February 3, 2023

 Rehab Together

-There's a range of possible side effects from minor to extremely serious and warranting emergency help.
+There’s a range of possible side effects, from minor to extremely serious, which require emergency help.
+The more common side effects of phenazepam include:

 • Drowsiness